All posts

 Look at your Desktop.
 If it is a mosaic of files all named "Screen Shot 2026-04-12 at 3.47.18 PM.png," you are in good company.
 The single most quoted complaint in the Mac-organization corner of the internet is "I have an enormous folder of screenshots I take of stuff to remember" and "5 years of screenshot chaos."
 The screenshots are useful in the moment and then unfindable afterwards, because nothing about the timestamp tells you what is in the image.

 This post is the full fix in three layers.
 Native macOS settings get the screenshots off the Desktop and into a sensible folder.
 A small Terminal command changes the prefix from "Screen Shot" to something you can search by.
-And a Sortio prompt renames each screenshot based on what is actually in the image and routes it into a content-aware folder structure.
+And a Sortio prompt routes every screenshot into a dated folder structure with clean names, while macOS Live Text handles finding the text inside the images.

 The short version

 Move screenshots to ~/Pictures/Screenshots via Command-Shift-5 Options.
 Set a shorter prefix with a one-line defaults command.
-Run Sortio over the folder with a prompt that OCRs each image and renames by content.
-On Pro, turn it into a watch folder so every new screenshot is auto-renamed as it lands.
+Run Sortio over the folder to route everything into monthly subfolders with clean date-first names.
+On Pro, turn it into a watch folder so every new screenshot is auto-filed as it lands.
+For finding a screenshot by what it says, Spotlight searches the text inside images via Live Text.

 Step 1: Move screenshots off the Desktop